bigskysoftware/hypermedia-systems-book/CH01_HypermediaAReintroduction.typ

 Here is a diagram of the interaction:

 #asciiart(
-  "images/diagram/http-post-in-action.txt",
-  caption: [An HTTP POST In Action])
+  "images/diagram/http-post-in-action.txt", caption: [An HTTP POST In Action], )

 ===== Web 1.0 applications <_web_1_0_applications>
 As someone interested in web development, the above diagrams and discussion are